fmgarage/ft-fms-docker/README.md

 ### Stopping and Restarting the Server

 At the moment, quitting Docker Desktop will not gracefully close your databases or stop the server.
-To prevent your databases from being corrupted by the hard shutdown, always stop the container or use the *fmsadmin stop server* command beforehand.
+To prevent your databases from being corrupted by the hard shutdown, always stop the container with `tools/stop_server` or use the *fmsadmin stop server* command beforehand.

 To handle some issues and restrictions, there are scripts for controlling your server instances in the `tools/` subdirectory:

 **setup_project**

-ID, volumes, fms-data check?
+Lets you set a project name or ID and creates bind volumes.
+Also looks for fms-data directories.

 **remove_project**

-volumes, container, not fms-data
+Removes bind volumes and container, but not the fms-data directory.
+Delete project directory by hand.

 **start_server**

-Start this server instance
+Start this server instance.

 **stop_server**

-stop service inside container, dbs closed, win not guaranteed
+Stops server, you will be prompted to close any open databases.
+(Sometimes doesn't work on Windows, see issues.)

 **global_cleanup**

-remove dangling volumes, remove fms-net when no container left
+This removes any dangling volumes (attached to no container) and removes the docker network `fms-net`, when no container named `fms-*` is left.

 ### Accessing files